DonkeeeyKong/diceware/README.md

 ```
 If the path to a word list file is passed after the flag `-f`, this file is used instead of the default word list set in `diceware.conf`.

-Unlike `diceware.conf` this can only be a local file, not a weblink.
+Unlike `diceware.conf` this can only be a local file, not a link to an online resource.
 It has to contain 1296 or 7776 words with their corresponding numbers from 1111 to 6666 resp.
 11111 to 66666 (see [settings](#default-word-list) for more information on the required format).

 **Examples:**